-The proposal will be rejected if there is a misspelling, so be sure to double check before sending!
+Note: The proposal will be rejected if there is a misspelling, so be sure to double check before submitting!

 e.
 Sign the contract

-If your defined project is accepted by Tecvico and the Main Supervisor and her/his team are identified, a contract will eventually be sent stating all the conditions.
-If you agree, you will sign it and the project will start.
+If you want to be a main supervisor of your project, after accepting your project and your main supervisor roles by the company, a contract will be sent to you to start cooperation with the company.

 The contract will be sent to the “Contracts” section in your Dashboard.

-The below figure show where the supervisor can find the contract.
+The below figure shows where supervisor should find the contract.